Balls on the Brain

 There is almost always a small discrepancy in testicular size.
 It depends on whether they have always been different or if the asymmetry is a new development.
 Testicles usually stop growing after puberty, so if there is a sudden change in size to one or both testicles, you should see a doctor.

 It is important to be familiar with your jewels and check on them regularly.
 We recommend giving yourself a monthly examination.
+To learn more about giving yourself a self-examination, click here.
 If you are having a P!nk night and it is just you and your hand, take a moment when you are finished to give yourself a good feel.
 Make sure you are looking for any changes in size or texture.
 If you find a hard lump, that may be a concern.
-It could be the dreaded c-word.
+It could be the dreaded C-word.
 If you find a lump, it is always important to make an appointment with your doctor ASAP to rule out cancer.

 There is a menagerie of much less scary reasons of why you may notice a slight change in your ball size.
 One of which is epididymitis, inflammation or infection of a structure that sits right behind your testicles.
 This can cause soreness and swelling.
 Epididymitis can happen on its own or can be a side effect of a sexually transmitted infection, both of which can be cured relatively quickly with antibiotics.